REAL: Respect Engage Accept LiveSt. Francis High School Youth Ministry (grades 9 - 12)

 High School Confirmation Preparation

-Confirmation Preparation for high school students is a two year program and is offered on Sunday afternoons, before the 5:30 PM Mass.
+Confirmation Preparation for high school students is a two year program and is offered on Sunday mornings.
 All teens who attend Confirmation Prep are encouraged to attend other youth ministry activities as part of their preparation.

 “Dear young people, please, don’t be observers of life, but get involved.
 Jesus did not remain an observer, but he immersed himself.
 Don’t be observers, but immerse yourself in the reality of life, as Jesus did.”